Participate in Incentivized Testnet Stage 3 Now!

 Back to top

 A new EVM-based layer 1 and community driven blockchain is on its way!
 How will it position itself among other layer 1 blockchains like Bitcoin, Ethereum, Cardano, Solana?
 How will it solve the challenges other smart contract platforms haven’t, retaining scalability, security and decentralization?
 Although you will get a clue from the name of the blockchain itself — Shardeum, there’s more than meets the eye.
-With a ground breaking technology and architecture, Shardeum is aiming to enable the adoption of dapps at a truly global scale.
-In this article, we will unpack the interesting mechanics behind the project.
+With a ground breaking technology and architecture, Shardeum is aiming to make decentralization affordable and accessible that will ultimately power the adoption of decentralized applications (dApps) at a truly global scale.
+In this article, we will find out how exactly Shardeum will achieve its goal at a high level.

 This is where layer 2 solutions such as Polygon, for example, find their value propositions.
-Remember, layer 1 networks are operating on open source blockchain which allows such layer 2 solutions, that are faster and less expensive, to be built on top of them.
+Remember, layer 1 blockchains are open source networks which allows such layer 2 solutions, that are faster and less expensive, to be built on top of them.
 Layer 2s have quite successfully enabled various use-cases that fuels today’s Web3 ecosystem.
 All the major utilities that you see in the blockchain industry were originally envisioned by layer 1 networks like Ethereum but they are now largely administered, so to say, through alternative scaling solutions like L2s and sidechains.
-Layer 2’s are more flexible in their operations that allows for higher scalability, but are not necessarily heavy-weight on security and/or decentralization.
-This is why experts often advocate addressing the scalability trilemma at the foundational (L1) level, as it will directly benefit any products built upon it.
+Layer 2’s do this by adjusting their architectures that allows for higher scalability and lower gas fees.
+However, these adjustments don’t necessarily guarantee high security and/or decentralization – aspects that are fundamental to blockchain technology and what makes it stand out.
+And that is why experts often advocate addressing the scalability trilemma at the foundational (L1) level, as it will directly benefit any products built upon it.

 Blockchain’s Scalability Trilemma

 Ethereum’s famed co-founder, Vitalik Buterin, coined the term, “scalability trilemma”.
 The scalability trilemma highlights the challenge faced by public blockchains, where achieving a balance among the three fundamental properties of security, scalability, and decentralization simultaneously is difficult.
 Vitalik maintains that, at best, only 2 out of the 3 properties can coexist at a given time sacrificing the 3rd one.
-Since security is a key attribute on public blockchain platforms, they often make a choice between scalability and decentralization.
+Since security is prioritized typically, these platforms often make a choice between scalability and decentralization.

-Now, even if the scalability issue is mitigated with layer 2 solutions and applications, there have only been incremental improvements to meet the demands of the industry.
+Now, even if the scalability issue is mitigated with layer 2 solutions and other scaling solutions, there have only been incremental improvements to meet the demands of the industry.
 While we aim to replace Web2 with Web3 and rightfully so, the former provides a largely seamless user experience we’re all accustomed to at global scale.
-In order to successfully replace Web2, Web3 needs to scale up in terms of throughput capacity for masses to realize and adopt the embedded values of permissionless blockchain technology – decentralization, security and data ownership.
-A case in point is, Visa – a global payment company – processes an average of 4000 TPS while public blockchains (including the more recent ones) processes a max. of 400 TPS.
+In order to successfully replace Web2, Web3 needs to scale up in terms of throughput capacity for masses to realize and adopt the embedded values of permissionless blockchain technology that includes higher levels of inclusivity, data ownership, privacy and transparency.
+A case in point is, Visa – a global payment company – processing an average of 4000 TPS while public blockchains (including the more recent ones) processing an average of 400 TPS.

 There’s More to the Scalability Issue

-Consider a decentralized social media application.
 Today, social media apps host billions of activities and users on their networks.
 As users, we create and publish text, audio and video contents with significant ease on such platforms.
-A single person can perform numerous activities such as ‘like’, ‘share’, ‘subscribe’, and add emojis in response to contents published.
-Consider the throughput required for such activities produced by almost 7 billion people!
+An individual can perform numerous activities such as ‘like’, ‘share’, ‘subscribe’, and add emojis in response to contents published.
+Consider the throughput required for such activities produced by billions of people!
 The fact is, decentralized blockchains are not even close to offering the throughput centralized competitors offer today, and definitely struggle to offer a UX up to par with what society is accustomed to.
 This excerpt from a recent article on CoinDesk, properly summarizes the situation.

 “How many blockchain games have lore or world building?
 Where is the community-driven content and engagement on social media?
 It’s difficult to even find YouTube or Twitch gameplay of crypto games that supposedly have hundreds of thousands of users.”

 Since throughput directly impacts your ability to scale, it is no longer sustainable to overlook the scalability aspect in blockchains.
-Without the ability for blockchain networks to scale, businesses and consumers will have to continue relying on centralized platforms such as Facebook (Meta), Google and Twitter, to handle our Personally Identifiable Information (or PII).
+Without the ability for L1 blockchain networks to scale, businesses and individuals will have to continue relying on big tech to manage our Personally Identifiable Information (or PII) and other user generated contents.
 Such entities are known to have repeatedly abused the power of hosting and controlling users’ data, which has been a catalyst for decentralization.
+Moreover lack of scalability inevitably drives up average transaction costs for end users creating a vicious cycle that limits world wide adoption.

 What is the Root Cause of Blockchain Trilemma?